 All three methods have their pros and cons so try them to find out which one offers the best fit for your requirements.
 Try and see what meets your needs best.
-If you would like to see a more detailled article please let us know or post your comments here.
+If you would like to see a more detailed article please let us know or post your comments here.

-The JPedal Java PDF library is actively developed and can be used for printing, viewing, conversion, search, extraction and lots of other purposes.
+The JPedal Java PDF library is actively developed and can be used for printing, viewing, conversion, search, extraction, and lots of other purposes.
 If you would like to learn more about the JPedal PDF Library click here.

-This post is part of our “Printing Articles Index” in these articles, we aim to help you understand printing in Java and PDF’s.
+This post is part of our “Printing Articles Index” in these articles, we aim to help you understand printing in Java and PDFs.